 The ladies of New Orleans, meanwhile, armed themselves with daggers, in case the men lost, and the British rapists entered the city.
 When Andrew Jackson had been a child, his mother had admonished him not to cry; she told him that crying was for girls.
 When he asked what boys were for, she replied, "fighting."
 But at New Orleans, the women too were prepared to fight; not a single lady fled the city.
 The busied themselves with sewing, making new field blankets, shoes, shirts, and pants for the men.

-If "diversity" were really highly valued in our schools (rather than being a code word for "hate America first"), then the Battle of New Orleans would be known by every student in the nation.
+If "diversity" were really highly valued in our schools, then the Battle of New Orleans would be known by every student in the nation.
 The men who fought on January 8, 1815 were a magnificent combination of professional soldiers, militia, irregulars, free Blacks, Creoles, Cajuns, Spanish, French, Portuguese, Germans, Italians, Indians, Anglos, lawyers, privateers, farmers, and shop-keepers.

 When objections were raised to arming the free blacks of Louisiana, Jackson replied: "place confidence in them, and engage them by every dear and honorable tie to the interest of the country who extends to them equal rights and privileges with white men."

 There were many heroes at New Orleans, not just Jackson.
 When the British army captured Gabriel Villeré's plantation, he made a sudden break, fleeing with British soldiers close behind, yelling "Catch him or kill him."
 Hiding in an oak tree, he was forced to kill a favorite dog which had followed him, and which would reveal his location.
 Villeré eventually got to a neighboring plantation, hastily rowed upriver, and conveyed the news that the British army had arrived.